Thecaprifire/README-architect/README.md

   Clone the repository link.
 Open your terminal.
 Download the inquirer package version 8.2.4.
 Type in the terminal "node index.js".
 Provide answers to the prompted questions.

   ## Usage
-  Provide answers to the questions, and watch your README generate.
+  Offers responses to the prompts, and observe your README being created.

   ## Contributing
   Check github docs for contributing.